shermanloan/scejson-doc/doc/module-loan.md

 | String | no | Number - Integer |

-This field is only be returned when the protection product is configured to use CUNA Mutual's single premium formula #5, and contains the computed amortization term used in the premium computation.
+This field is only be returned when the protection product is configured to use TruStage's single premium formula #5, and contains the computed amortization term used in the premium computation.

 🟥 **Borrower.AgeAtIssue**